JeremyRand/namecoin.org/team/index.md

 **Proxy Leak Mitigation Specialist** <br>
 Robert works on tools for detecting and preventing proxy leaks in the Namecoin and Tor ecosystems.

+## Rose Turing

+**C++ GUI Developer & Threat Modeling Specialist** <br>
+Rose works on the Namecoin Core GUI and related codebases.
+She also helps organize hacker conference events, and optimizes Namecoin for users with interesting threat models.

 ## Anonymous Developers

 We have several developers who prefer to remain anonymous; their anonymity does not reflect the incredible impact their contributions have made to Namecoin.
 We are deeply grateful for their work.